 Letter of Reference from Loraine Hutchins, radical feminist, author and sex educator

 Letter of Reference from Cheryl Corson, student of the Omega Institute

 Follow-up Letter of Reference from Cheryl Corson, health & wellness coach

-Statement by Joan Horton, community activist, recanting and correcting her false public accusation against Eric Francis Coppolino
+Statement of Joan Horton, community activist, recanting and correcting her false public accusation against Eric Francis Coppolino

-Statement by Stephen Bergstein, civil rights attorney, to Chronogram editor Brian Mahoney
+Statement of Stephen Bergstein, civil rights attorney, to Chronogram editor Brian Mahoney

 Response by Peter von Stackelberg, investigative reporter

 Letter from Zosha to Brian Mahoney, editor of Chronogram